Making a Website with GitHub/Quarto

 • Check out the various Website themes you can use

-• Make sure you’re working with a folder (project or repository) called yourgithubusername.github.io
+• Make sure you’re working in a folder (project or repository) called yourgithubusername.github.io

 Fiddly bits